Mental Health Therapist Resume Example

 You want to highlight promotions, new responsibilities, or key achievements in each role.
 Numbers help-think percentage drops in substance abuse or program completion rates.

-Tailor each job description to fit the counselor role you want.
+Tailor each job description to fit the counselor role you want, and make sure your cover letter reflects those same strengths.
 This helps hiring managers see your strengths, whether you work in clinics, hospitals, or residential facilities.

 Most drug and alcohol counselor jobs want at least a bachelor’s degree in psychology, social work, or addiction studies.
 Some employers look for a master’s degree or higher.

-If you finish a supervised clinical practicum, add it here.
+If you finish a supervised clinical practicum, add it here, and consider mentioning it in your cover letter as well.
 You don’t need to list high school if you have a degree past that.

 I always include my degrees, licenses, and any honors in this section.
 This helps hiring managers quickly see if I meet the job requirements.